Danon Decile: 2024: three year old season

-2025: Four year old season
+2025: four year old season

 Newly partnered with jockey Keita Tosaki, Danon Decile secured his first victory of the year in the American Jockey Club Cup at Nakayama Racecourse on January 26, justifying his status as the race favorite.
-This win marked the first time in 26 years, since Special Week (Danon Decile’s paternal grandsire) in 1999, that a Japanese Derby horse had won the American Jockey Club Cup, making him the fourth horse to achieve this feat.
+This win marked the first time in 26 years, since Special Week (Danon Decile's paternal grandsire) in 1999, that a Japanese Derby horse had won the American Jockey Club Cup, making him the fourth horse to achieve this feat.

 On April 5, Danon Decile and Tosaki contested the Dubai Sheema Classic.
 Racing mid-pack early, he unleashed a bold late charge to overtake the leaders and held off a fierce challenge from Calandagan to secure his first overseas Group 1 victory.
 This triumph also made him the first overseas Group 1 winner sired by Epiphaneia.

 On August 20, Danon Decile finished 5th out of 6 horses in the International Stakes.
+When he returned to Japan, he was set up for his next target, the Japan Cup on November 30.

+In the race, he stayed mainly at eleventh position.
+After the furlong pole, he started to accelerate at a good rate but just a bit late compare to both Calandagan and Masquerade Ball, ended up finished in third.
+With the Arima Kinen coming up, Tosaki had to make a decision to ride him or Regaleira, the reigning champion and he chose the former.
+When the race started, Danon Decile broke smoothly from gate nine and traveled wide in ninth.
+He improved his position while sweeping wide around the final corners and produced an impressive burst of speed down the lane but was overtaken by the fast-closing Museum Mile in the last 50 meters and finished a neck behind Cosmo Kuranda in third.